 Most sewer lines need regular maintenance a fact most homeowners ignore.
 If you’re buying a home, it’s essential that you know the condition of the sewer line, before you close.
 The time to discover a problem isn’t after you own the home it’s during the inspection phase.
 This gives you time to negotiate a resolution before it becomes your problem.

 The sewer line inspection should be a part of the general home inspection.
-While your “Home Inspector” won’t do this inspection, they can recommend a specialist.
+While your “Home Inspector” won’t do this inspection, they will look at things like a sump pit and sump pump.
+The general inspector can recommend a specialist for the sewer lines.
 Sewer line inspections can range from about $150-$300 while repairs can cost tens of thousands.
 This makes a sewer line inspection a smart add-on when buying a home.

 The Root of The Problem